Salmon Fly Behaviour

 The Skill Is In Catching The Educated Salmon

 A blind dog in a snow storm can catch a fresh run sea-licer that's still in full oceanic hunting mode and still in an excitable state of mind about being back in the river like letting your dog back into the house after leaving him out too long!
-The true acid test in salmon fishing is can you catch the completely 'over fished' educated salmon that has seen every salmon fly in production!
-This is when you need to have a mind that can think outside the box and your fishing thoughts are 'completely' 100% sub surface.
+The true talent test in salmon fishing is can you catch the completely 'over fished' educated salmon that has seen nearly every salmon fly in production!
+This is when you need to have a mind that can think outside the box and your fishing thoughts are 'completely' sub surface.

 Low Water Salmon Pool Conditions

 Normally you'll be faced with the above dilemma after or during late Spring when water levels drop and salmon congregate in the pools of a beat which usually always means milder water conditions which makes salmon lie down deep in the pools.
 Step one is to get that floating line mentality out of your head and put the appropriate sink tip on to get your fly right down in amongst them.
-If you don't like using a heavy sink tip that's great as the actual aerial fly line water presentation doesn't have to be elegant as that only bothers us and not the salmon.
+If you don't like using a heavy sink tip that's great as the actual aerial fly line water presentation doesn't have to be too elegant as that only bothers us and not the salmon.